 This course has two major objectives.
 The first is to undertake advanced level work to help students develop their art and craft as actors, building upon the fundamental work done in the Introduction to Theatre.
 In the Fall term students will undertake intensive acting exercises, monologue work and scene work.
 In the Winter term students will be introduced to the fundamental principles of play direction.
 Students will also continue to develop their skills as actors.

-The course requires major participation in one production at the Black Hole Theatre and the direction of two scenes with first year students.
+The course requires major participation in one theatre program production and the direction of two scenes with first year students.

 THTR 2160 Theatrical Techniques: Backstage.
 (6 cr hrs)